att-ar/ecm_battery_simulation/README.md

 Link to [Streamlit App](https://att-ar-ecm-battery-simulation-lfp-simulate-gawm41.streamlitapp.com/):

-There is also a Jupyter Notebook that uses the self-updating ProgressPlot from JupyterPlot: simulate_cell.ipynb
+There is also a Jupyter Notebook that uses the self-updating ProgressPlot from JupyterPlot:<br> *simulate_cell.ipynb*

 Uses a 2nd Order RC Model of the ECM in order to simulate voltage and soc behaviour of a lithium-ion cell<br>
 subjected to different current profiles.

-I have implemented a streamlit app in order to facilitate user input. <br>
+I have implemented a streamlit app and a Jupyter Notebook in order to facilitate user input.
-But I will also add a Jupyter notebook with a rolling Jupyter plot. <br>

 ## ECM <a id = "ecm"></a>